bokeh/bokeh/sphinx/source/docs/user_guide/styling.rst

 There are several `ArrowHead` subtypes that can be applied to Arrow annotations.
-Setting the `start` or `end` property to None will cause no arrow head to be applied at the specified arrow end.
+Setting the `start` or `end` property to None will cause no arrowhead to be applied at the specified arrow end.
 Double-sided arrows can be created by setting both `start` and `end` styles.
-Setting `visible` to false on an arrow will also make the corresponding arrow head invisible.
+Setting `visible` to false on an arrow will also make the corresponding arrowhead invisible.

 .. bokeh-plot:: docs/user_guide/examples/styling_arrow_annotations.py